DEVSENSE/phptools-docs/docs/vs/Editor/blade.md

 ## Blade Limitations

-PHP Tools supports Blade integration with HTML in Visual studio 2015 and newer.
+PHP Tools supports Blade integration with HTML in Visual Studio 2015 and newer.
 Integration with Cascading Style Sheets (CSS), JavaScript and TypeScript is currently not supported.